Why Does My Car Battery Keep Dying?

 As is often the case, one of the conversations we had with a customer on Facebook has led to a new blog topic for us.
 This time, we're answering the question he had- Why does my car battery keep dying?
 It's a common question, although there can be multiple answers.
 In the case of this customer, we asked what type of application the battery was being used in and he responded by posting a photo of a meticulously-detailed engine compartment, with lots of customization.

 Just from looking at the photo, we knew this wasn't a car that saw regular use (it was too clean) and if it was modified so much under the hood, that it was probably modified in a lot of other areas, including the suspension and the stereo system (both of which ended up being the case).
 He also had three more batteries in the back of his car to handle his stereo.
-He didn't tell us if he had an alarm system, but folks who spend that kind of money on their cars tend to spend a little extra for an alarm to protect them.
+He didn't tell us if he had an alarm system, but folks who spend that kind of money on their cars tend to spend a little extra for an alarm to protect them and might even have a dash cam.

 We don't know how his car was wired either, but even if the auxiliary batteries in the trunk powered the stereo, there could've still been a lot of components powered by his starting battery, including his alarm and air suspension.
 Newer cars also tend to have a lot of parasitic draws or key-off loads, which can also slowly (or quickly) discharge car batteries, like satellite-based navigation systems, some of which stay active even with the car turned off.
 Ultimately, we determined that he only drove his car a few times per month and when he didn't drive it, he did nothing to keep his battery properly-maintained, which leads us to our first tip-